Marion County, Florida Records

 Marion County, FL Courthouse

 The following indicates what vital, land, probate, and court records are in Marion county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Marion County Clerk of the Circuit Court / County Clerk has Marriage Records from 1844, Land Records from 1844, Probate Records from 1846 and Court Records from 1849.
 The County Clerk of the Circuit Court / County Clerk is custodian of all records of all predecessor courts, whether justice of the peace, city, county, probate, civil, or criminal.